Liberal Democrats (UK): Consolidation and growth (1992–1999)

 Between 1992 and 1997, the party underwent a period of consolidation, particularly on local councils.
 In the 1994 local elections, it came second, pushing the Conservatives into third place.
 In the 1994 European Parliament elections, it gained two Members of the European Parliament (MEPs).
 In 1993, the party was damaged by allegations of racism on the Liberal Democrat-controlled council in Tower Hamlets; it faced additional problems as its distinctive centrist niche was threatened by the rise of Tony Blair and New Labour, a project which pushed Labour to the centre.
 At the 1997 general election, it fielded 639 candidates, securing 46 MPs, the greatest number that the Liberals had had since 1929.
 These were concentrated in Southwest England, Southwest London, and areas of Scotland.
+However, the Liberal Democrats attained only 5.2 million votes versus 6 million in 1992.

 Although Blair's Labour won a landslide victory in 1997 and did not require a coalition government, Blair was interested in cooperation with the Lib Dems.
-In July 1997 he invited Ashdown and other senior Lib Dems to join a Cabinet Committee on constitutional affairs.
+In July 1997, he invited Ashdown and other senior Lib Dems to join a Cabinet Committee on constitutional affairs.
 Privately, Blair offered the Liberal Democrats a coalition but later backed down amid fears that it would split his own Cabinet.
 The joint Committee launched the Independent Commission on the Voting System in December; its report, published in October 1998, proposed the change from the first past the post electoral system to an alternative vote top-up system.
-This was not the Lib Dems preferred option—they wanted full proportional representation—although Ashdown hailed it as "a historic step forward".
+This was not the Lib Dems' preferred option—they wanted full proportional representation—although Ashdown hailed it as "a historic step forward".
 Many Lib Dems were concerned by Ashdown's growing closeness with Labour; aware of this, he stepped down as party leader in 1999.
 Before he did so, the party took part in the 1999 elections for the Scottish Parliament and the Welsh Assembly.
 In both, the Lib Dems came fourth and became Labour's junior coalition partners.